Jump to navigation

 fastened to the structural deck and extending a minimum distance of

-200mm (8”) above the surface of the roofing system measured
+200mm (8”) above the surface of the roofing system measured at the

 To protect the primary membrane from concrete